rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSla.md

     - id - System.String: SLA Domain ID.
     - userNote - System.String: Optional user note.
 - Returns SlaResult.
-### editglobal
-- There is a single argument of type GlobalSlaEditRequest.
-- Returns GlobalSlaReply.
 ### exportmanagedvolumesnapshot
 Create a request to export a snapshot and mount it on a host